Brexit: Deutsche would ditch bearish sterling bet if election called for Oct. 14

 The bank would turn neutral on the UK currency, ending a short recommendation that has been in place since March 29, just before the original Brexit deadline was extended until mid-April and then again to Oct.
 31, it said in a research note.

-“Should it materialize, we see a pre-31 October election as the least worst of all scenarios this week, reducing the prospect of a no deal Brexit,” macro strategist Oliver Harvey said.
+“Should it materialise, we see a pre-31 October election as the least worst of all scenarios this week, reducing the prospect of a no deal Brexit,” macro strategist Oliver Harvey said.